 I looked at various bug screens on the market and decided I would attempt to create one on my own.
 After custom building an entire camper van, I decided that a small project like this couldn’t be very difficult.

-Instead of purchasing an expensive bug screen, I chose to purchase a $34 one and customize it to fit my van sliding door area.
+Instead of purchasing an expensive bug screen, I chose to purchase a pre-made home bug screen and customize it to fit my van sliding door area.
 My van is a RAM Promaster 159″ 2500 high roof but the same process will apply to any van.
 You will just need to purchase a bug screen that is wide enough for your doorway and you can cut it as needed to make it fit nice and neat.

 Products & Tools You’ll Need